HL7/phd/input/pagecontent/BITsEnumerationObservationProfile.md

         }
 }
 </pre>
 There would be one such component element for every bit setting to be reported.
-Of one examines the ASN1ToHL7 code system [here](ASN1BITsCodeSystem.html) one will see that the code 150604.2 means "Sensor is incorrectly placed on user".
+Of one examines the [ASN1 To HL7 Codesystem](CodeSystem-ASN1ToHL7.html) one will see that the code 150604.2 means "Sensor is incorrectly placed on user".

 #### Conditional Create Identifier Generation
 For a general description of the PHD Observation Identifier see the "PHD Observation Identifier" section in [PHD Base Observation Profile](StructureDefinition-PhdBaseObservation.html).
 The table below lists the items that make up the identifier.